simayasar/simayasar.github.io/_pages/about.md

 ## Introduction
-Large Language Models (LLMs) have achieved great success in natural language processing tasks.
-However, this success does not easily carry over to specialized domains such as biology or chemistry.
-One of the main reasons is that domain-specific data — like protein sequences or chemical formulas — is underrepresented in the training data of general-purpose models.
+Large Language Models (LLMs) have shown great success in natural language processing tasks, but this success does not easily transfer to specialized domains such as biology or chemistry because domain-specific data — like protein sequences or chemical formulas — is underrepresented in their training.

-Tag‑LLM introduces a modular and flexible approach to adapt general LLMs for specialized tasks.
-Instead of retraining the whole model, it guides the model using lightweight input tags that indicate the domain (e.g., protein, molecule) and the function (e.g., binding prediction, classification) of the task at hand.

-These tags allow the model to understand what kind of data it is dealing with and what it is expected to do — without changing its architecture.
-This approach enables general LLMs to handle domain-specific tasks more effectively, and even generalize to new combinations of domains and tasks they haven’t seen before.
-It offers a practical path toward using general models in scientific and technical fields without building new models from scratch.
+Tag‑LLM offers a lightweight and flexible solution: instead of retraining the entire model, it uses simple "domain" and "function" tags to guide the model.
+This allows general-purpose LLMs to handle specialized tasks effectively and even generalize to unseen domain–task combinations, providing a practical and low-cost way to use existing models in scientific fields.

 ## Why Does This Problem Matter?
-General-purpose large language models (LLMs) have achieved high success in natural language processing tasks.
-However, in specialized fields such as biology, chemistry and medicine, they do not have the same success.
-The main reason for this is that natural language data (text, books, articles) are often used to train these models.
-Since structures such as protein sequences, DNA codes or chemical formulas are quite different from natural language, the model cannot understand the context against these data and produce accurate results.
+General-purpose LLMs often fail in biology, chemistry, and medicine because they are mainly trained on natural language data (text, books, articles).
+Structures such as protein sequences, DNA codes, or chemical formulas are very different from natural language, making it hard for these models to capture context and produce accurate results.

-To solve this problem, some domain-specific models have been developed.
-For example, models for disease diagnosis, drug discovery or chemical reaction prediction.
-However, these models are usually trained from scratch and require a lot of labeled data and a lot of computational power.
-This makes them both expensive and difficult to deploy.
+Domain-specific models have been developed for tasks like disease diagnosis, drug discovery, or chemical reaction prediction.
+However, these models are trained from scratch, require large amounts of labeled data, and demand high computational power, making them expensive and difficult to deploy.

 This is where Tag-LLM comes in.
-Thanks to its "domain" and "task" tags, it makes it possible to use existing generic models for different tasks without touching their architecture.
+Thanks to tags, it makes it possible to use existing generic models for different tasks without touching their architecture.
 In this way, they can be adapted to many different areas of expertise without the need for retraining.

 ## Method: What is Tag-LLM and How Does it Work?
 Tag-LLM offers a modular approach to tagging, developed to guide large language models without retraining them for specific tasks.
 This method allows the model to adapt to different specializations and task types by adding learnable domain and function tags to the input data.
 The structure of the model is preserved; the labels are only placed at the input level, acting as a guide.